ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-> ## Challenge: issues and pull requests
+> ## Issues and pull requests
 >
 > Go back to the repository pages of [ESMValTool](https://github.com/ESMValGroup/ESMValTool) or [ESMValCore](https://github.com/ESMValGroup/ESMValCore).
-You should see tabs for 'issues' and 'pull requests'.
+There are tabs for 'issues' and 'pull requests'.
 You can use the labels to navigate them a bit more.
 How many open issues are about enhancements of ESMValTool?
 And how many bugs have been fixed in ESMValCore?
 There is also an 'insights' tab, where you can see a summary of recent activity.
 How many issues have been opened and closed in the past month?
 >
 > > ## Solution
 > >